 TransLink is a major agency that does many things at once, answers to many masters with conflicting agendas, and certainly makes mistakes.
 But the core of any transit agency budget is its operating budget -- what it spends to run service and what it achieves in return.
 That's the only budget that goes on and on forever, so it dominates the total budget picture.
 The numbers confirm that Metro Vancouver is getting excellent value for its transit dollar.
 Todd Litman of Victoria Transport Policy Institute recently put these numbers together.

-First, subsidy per rider.
+First, subsidy per passenger-kilometre (one passenger moving one km on transit).
 What do regional taxpayers pay to move the massive numbers of people they move every day?
-Less than 20 cents per ride, which is right on the Canadian average and far better than what's achieved in the US, Australia, or New Zealand.
+Less than 20 cents per passenger-km, which is right on the Canadian average and far better than what's achieved in the US, Australia, or New Zealand.

 And what do Metro Vancouver taxpayers get for these 20 cents per ride?
 Quite simply, a network that makes the regional economy possible, by allowing economic activity to grow despite the limits of the road network.